fsharp/fslang-design/RFCs/FS-1099-list-collector.md

-# F# RFC FS-1099 - list collector
+# F# RFC FS-1099 - faster computed list and array expressions

-During work on FS-1087 and FS-1097, it became obvious that it's possible to build a substantially fast `list { ... }` builder of `[ .. ]` implementation if we allow FSharp.Core to include compiler/builder-use-only helpers for implementing tail-cons mutation on F# lists.
+During work on FS-1087 and FS-1097, it became obvious that it's possible to build a substantially faster `[ .. ]` and `[| .. |]` implementations.

 This suggestion has been "approved in principle".
 This RFC covers the detailed proposal for the resumable state machine support needed for this and other features.